gerritdevriese/kzones/README.md

 ### The script doesn't work

-- Check if your KDE version is at 5.27 or higher.
+- Check if your KDE Plasma version is at 5.27 or higher.
 - Make sure there is at least one layout defined in the script settings and that it contains at least one zone.

 ### My settings are not saved

-- After changing settings, you need to reload the script by disabling, saving and enabling it again. (or by restarting KWin)
+- After changing settings, you need to reload the script by disabling, saving and enabling it again.
+This is a known issue with the KWin Scripting API.